canonical/imagecraft/HACKING.rst

 We use a large number of tools for our project.
 Most of these are installed for you with tox, but you'll need to install:

-- Python 3.8 (default on Ubuntu 20.04, available on Ubuntu 22.04 through the
+- Python 3.10 (default on Ubuntu 22.04) with setuptools.
-  deadsnakes_ PPA) with setuptools.
-- tox_ version 3.8 or later
+- tox_ version 4.6 or later
 - ShellCheck_  (also available via snap: ``snap install shellcheck``)

 Once you have all of those installed, you can install the necessary virtual